The MGA With An Attitude

 >>"I am looking at a 61 MGA--I am told it is a 1600.
 I have the VIN number and was wondering if there is a place I can check out any info by using the number?"<<

 You could try checking with NAMGAR.
 I have no idea what success you might have there.
 Their original reason for existence is (or was) to register as many MGA as possible and to maintain a data base on the cars and the owners.
-I had been a member of NAMGAR for 15 years (until just recently), and in all that time the only thing I ever heard about the data was an occasional statistical report noting how many were produced in each color, how many were repainted, how many were currently red.
-One time they published some data relating engine numbers to car numbers, and thought this should be predictable within a range of about 200 numbers.
+I had been a member of NAMGAR for many years, and in all that time the only thing I ever heard about the data was an occasional statistical report noting how many were produced in each color, how many were repainted, how many were currently red.
+One time (about 2000) they published some data relating engine numbers to car numbers, and thought this should be predictable within a range of about 200 numbers.
 I have never seen anything else about this data base published, and I have never known anyone to be able to get any answer at all (or even any response) to your question.
 They don't seem to be very responsive to members, let alone non-members.
 If anyone should have different results here, please let me know.

 For a nominal fee and a moderate wait you can obtain a Certificate of Origin for the car from British Motor Industry Heritage Trust.
 This would list the specifics of the configuration of the car as it left the factory, including numbers for Car Number, Body Number, Engine Number, Gearbox Number, possibly the rear axle or differential number, gearbox type, final drive ratio, paint color, any special options, and the original delivery point.
 This is a nifty bit of history for a car buff, and it might be of some help if you have any problem convincing the DMV that your numbers and title are legitimate, or if for some reason you might be wanting the DMV to correct some erroneous information on the title, like reinstating the complete VIN number or changing the model year.
 It is not unusual for a current legitimate title to have only the last 5 or 6 digits of the Car Number.
 Even for the earlier cars, the DMV would sometimes drop the rest of the characters and retain only the serial numbers and this could happen any time the title changed ownership and was re-registered.